 In the early game, you need to use your free yellow trinket, as it’s the only thing you have by the time.

 Check timers.
 If drake is spawning in a minute and a half, you should set up some vision.
 Ping like crazy, that you want to sweep the area and put wards.
 Go for deep wards only when you're safe or guarded by jungler.
 If otherwise happens, let it go.

 Remember, as support you will be flamed for bad vision.
-Even if you have three regular wards already placed, along with control ward deep in the enemy jungle, and your teammates never placed their yellow trinket.
+Even if you have three regular wards already placed, along with a control ward deep in the enemy jungle, and your teammates never placed their yellow trinket.

 Don’t buy Control Ward when you have no pressure in lane.
-You won't protect it from destruction, which means your enemy gains total of 105 gold - 75 you wasted + 30 they gain.
+You won't protect it from destruction, which means your enemy gains a total of 105 gold - 75 you wasted + 30 they gain.